-While not quite the artistic masterpiece that fans of the post-apocalyptic have been hailing it at sight unseen, Snowpiercer is still a thrilling, intriguing, blackly humorous and sometimes horrifying ride through the best and worst that humanity has to offer.
+While not quite the artistic masterpiece that fans of the post-apocalyptic have been hailing it, Snowpiercer is still a thrilling, intriguing, blackly humorous and sometimes horrifying ride through the best and worst that humanity has to offer.

 The face of this oppression is mostly portrayed by an almost unrecognisable Tilda Swinton as the Yorkshire-accented bureaucrat who matter-of-factly doles out terror with no thought whatsoever of those she subjugates.
 Undeniably the star of the film, Swinton's performance is amazing – talking in aphorisms, revelling in violence yet to be unleashed, her every mannerism and action inspiring laughter or repulsion, all accentuated by that amazing accent.